How safe is it to be in Cairo and around as woman on her own and any recommendations what to do there?

 As for transportation to Cairo,there are East Delta buses from Sharm El Sheikh to Cairo daily if you would like public transportation.

-Hope that you enjoy your stay almost 7 years ago
+Hope that you enjoy your stay about 7 years ago

 Cairo is a wonderful city and the people were/are genuinely hospitable.
 We were there as a family but my impression was you'd have no trouble or hassle as long as you are considerate of their cultural values.